peffis/edocker.mk/README.md

 You can use this project to build *Linux Erlang releases* and make small *Erlang Docker images* of your Erlang project.
-Like in Peter's repo, the docker image is based on *scratch* and contains only the bare Erlang release, no Ubuntu, Alpine or Debian OS. *edocker.mk* uses a Docker container as *build machine* so you can build a *Linux release* and a *Docker image* even if you are on a Mac or if you do not have the Erlang runtime installed on your Linux machine.
+Like in Peter's repo, the docker image is based on *scratch* and contains only the bare Erlang release, no Ubuntu, Alpine or Debian OS.

+*edocker.mk* make use of a Docker container as *build machine* so you can build a *Linux release* and a *Docker image* of your project even if you are on a Mac or if you do not have the Erlang runtime installed on your machine.
 You will need *Docker* though, obviously.

 ## Requirements